 Some fellow motorhomers contacted us to say that they had been asked to move on.
 Are we supposed to read the council website before parking these days?!
 We noticed a sign in another car park which stated that only cars and motorbikes had permission to park.

 This new ticket system now applies to Manor Terrace – well signed and accessed via some residential roads just before the road to Landguard.
 This also used to be free to park until now.
 However, Manor Terrace is listed as having motorhome permissions.

 Pass the height barrier-restricted car park on your left – pausing to cast an angry glance at it – then continue to the end of the road.
 Toilets here are often locked.

-In summary, we’d say that our favourite spots are…
+In summary, we’d say that the best things to see in Felixstowe are…

 - Landguard Point where you can eat at the View Point Café and watch the ships coming and going as well as visit the Fort and Museum.
 (You can also get a ferry across to Harwich here but it’s quite expensive)

 - The walks along the sandy beaches and the wildlife reserve areas (Sites of Special Scientific Interest) – with the possibility of seeing spectacular Spring high tides in January and February

 - The mini ‘Las Vegas’ seafront amusements for a spot of 1950s slot machine fun and the newly rebuilt pier